ThomasMartineau/tfstream_pre_alpha/README.md

 plot_freqz_bank(b, a, fs=fs)

 ```
-`get_filter_bank` builds the filter arrayz `(b, a)` using `bands` and a filter backend function from `scipy.signal`.
+`get_filter_bank` builds the filter arrays `(b, a)` using `bands` and a filter backend function from `scipy.signal`.
 A list of frequencies will partition the spectra using bandpass filters and a pair of low-highpass filters for the spectra edges.
 Passing a list of frequency pairs inside a tuple will generate a customized partition.

 `plot_freqz_bank` wraps around `scipy.signal.freqz` to plot the characteristics of every filter in the bank.
 Each $f_{i}$ is located within the passband of its respective filter.